Collective Monte Carlo updates through tensor network renormalization: Markov chains and tensor network renormalisation

 \item The construction is \emph{universal} in the sense that it is independent of the magnetic fields and couplings that define the Ising instance being considered.
 Yet, it is \emph{adaptive} in that the details of the Hamiltonian are taken into account when the tensors are constructed.

 \item The constitution of the candidate is independent of the current configuration.

 \item The update (\ref{eq:tns-prior}) is \emph{collective and correlated}: in principle \emph{all} spins of the system could be refreshed in a single Monte Carlo step, and the spin values proposed at different sites are conditioned by the correlations present in the tensor network.
 We believe this feature is the principal cause for the high acceptance rates and fast equilibration reported in the next section.
-Whereas a local update rule could have a hard time overcoming energy barriers, we expect our algorithm to be more capable to hop between distant regions of $\Omega$ and escape local minima in a single step.
+Whereas a local update rule could have a hard time overcoming energy barriers, we expect our algorithm to be more capable of hopping between distant regions of the configuration space and escape local minima in a single { iteration of the Markov chain}.